aidanfoo96/MINUUR/README.md

 Use `git clone` this repository

 # Database requirements
-For host removal, read classification and functional classification, MINUUR requires several databases to be installed on the users system
+For host removal, read classification and functional classification, MINUUR requires several databases to be installed on the users system.
+Two options are available to download the required databases 1.
+MINUUR provides a script to automatically install all required databases to the `resources` directory.
+To install the script navigate to `MINUUR/workflow/` directory and  run `scripts/install_db.sh`.
+This will automatically install and compile all required databases to the resources directory.
+2. The user can provide their own database files and provide the directory paths in the configuration file.
+Instructions to install the specific databases are provided below

 ### Bowtie2 Indexed Host Database
 Download a high quality host genome of choosing.
 Follow [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) build tutorial here to create the index